skip to navigation skip to content

 • How is digital innovation shaping the evolution of organisations and industries?

-• How can we theorise the relationship between technologies, people and organisational practices?
+• How can we theorise the relationship between digital technologies, people and organisational practices?

 • What roles do partnership and collaboration play in sustainable global business development?